 - managing the Customer’s relationship with SiteMinder;

-- marketing SiteMinder’s Services to the Customer;
+- marketing the Products and Services to the Customer; and

-- transferring data to and from Booking Sites;
+- transferring data to and from Booking Sites; and

-- to a Government Agency to assist in the investigation of crime or the enforcement of any laws;
+- to a Government Agency to assist in the investigation of crime or the enforcement of any laws; and

-10.1 Confidentiality ObligationEach party (Recipient) which receives Confidential Information of the other party (Disclosing Party) under this Agreement acknowledges that all Confidential Information provided to it or to which it is exposed is confidential to the Disclosing Party.
+10.1 Confidentiality obligationsEach party (Recipient) which receives Confidential Information of the other party (Disclosing Party) under this Agreement acknowledges that all Confidential Information provided to it or to which it is exposed is confidential to the Disclosing Party.

 10.2 Loss sufferedThe Recipient acknowledges and agrees that the Confidential Information is, by virtue of its special nature, valuable property of the Disclosing Party and that the Disclosing Party may suffer damage or loss by any disclosure by the Recipient of the Confidential Information.

-10.3 Non-DisclosureThe Recipient must:
+10.3 Non-disclosureThe Recipient must:

 - treat all Confidential Information as confidential and not make public or disclose to any other person that Confidential Information unless it has first obtained the written consent of Disclosing Party to do so;